Millie Wants a Sister

 Shani would make sure everyone was well fed.
 She loved tomato sandwiches in the summertime.
 Shani was always the one to cut up the fresh pineapple.
 Your aunt worked at Johnny Rockets, a diner where she would dance and sing in between serving milkshakes and she had so many regulars because of her bubbly personality.
 She had so much fun baking my bachelorette party cakes; one black and one white, you’ll understand that when you’re older.
 Shani was always first to try my vegan recipes and was supportive of our family’s lifestyle.
 Last year, she urged everyone in the family to stop using plastic straws for the sake of the sea turtles.

 She took you to the beach when you were six months old and bought you toys to play with in the sand.
 She always bought you things that would help grow your brain.
 The Veggietales DVDs and Noahs Arc toy were gifts from her for your dedication because she wanted you to grow in Christ.
-She wrote you a book and bought you so many books; she didn’t just read them to you, but she encouraged you to read them aloud.
+She wrote you a book and bought you so many books; she didn’t just read them to you, but she encouraged you to read them aloud in your baby babble language.
 Shani cared about the students that I taught, too.
 My second year of teaching, Shani bought my entire classroom clipboards for my birthday.
 She helped run a fundraiser for my class to get ukuleles.
 On her spring break, instead of sleeping-in, Shani ran the music for my choir concert.

 I desperately wish that she could have turned off the voices inside her head that told her she wasn’t good enough.
 To everyone else, she was vitamin D.